dereuromark/cakephp-setup/docs/Console/Bake.md

 - ['boolean']: $this->Format->yesNo() using Tools.Format helper

 ## TODO
+- The grouping of all fields has been removed, there is only text (paragraphs at the end) and default (all other field types) now.
 - Custom sorting of fields, if the DB cannot provide a good default order, auto-prio displayField as 1st, created/modified as last.
 - port $schema[$field]['type'] === 'decimal' || $schema[$field]['type'] === 'float' && strpos($schema[$field]['length'], ',2') as money formatting